Certified Public Manager

 The Wyoming Certified Public Manager (CPM) Program trains, prepares and strengthens leaders in government and nonprofit organizations to address the gamut of management and supervisory issues: interviewing, coaching, motivating, leading change, working with teams, addressing conflict, improving efficiency, solving problems, planning for the future and more.
 The program emphasizes applied skills using best practices over theory providing benefits for the employees and their employers.

-A hybrid cohort is designed for public sector employees throughout Wyoming who are unable to meet in Cheyenne each month due to travel expenses and out-of-office time.
-The hybrid cohort meets at Laramie County Community College for three mandatory sessions.
-The sessions start at 1 p.m. on Mondays and conclude at noon on Fridays.
-Students participate in the remaining sessions asynchronously through Canvas, the online learning management system.
-The program starts in January and concludes in November.
+A hybrid cohort is recommended for public sector employees that work 60+ miles from Cheyenne and are unable to meet in person due to travel expenses and out-of-office time.
+The hybrid cohort meets in person at LCCC for three mandatory sessions.
+The online sessions are from 1:00 p.m. to 4:00 p.m. on designated Mondays.
+Students participate asynchronously through Canvas, the online learning management system.
+The program starts in October and concludes in September.

 The cost of the program is $3,399, approximately $14 per instructor-led training hour.
 Organizations that send more than one person may receive a discount.